Shabz-tech/Cybersecurity_Portfolio/6. Lab 1 to 5 - Learning Outcomes/README.md

 ### Finishing thoughts...

 I have successfully built the "User," "Identity," and "Server" Segments.
 Only thing I am missing is that I do not have a method to demonstrate network architecture in the traditional sense.
 Traditionally you will have a core layer, distribution layer and then finally access layer.
+There is also spine and leaf architecture.
+I will try to get my hands on some real equiment to demonstrate my understanding of scalability and redundancy.
-In newer designs, there is .
-The infrastructure is now segmented, integrated, and hardened.
-I am ready to implement Data Governance in Lab 5.
+Anyhow, the infrastructure is now segmented, integrated, and hardened.
+I am ready to implement Data Governance in Lab 6.